The Power Center: How A Moderate Wields Big Influence In A Polarized Senate

 "Because people from both sides are so passionate.
 You know, 'if you're not 100 percent for me, you're against me.'
 People are being pulled to the edges.
 You rarely see huge rallies of moderates," said King, laughing.
 "And moderate, by the way, doesn't mean you don't have views.
 It just means your views aren't predictable ideologically one way or the other, and you're trying to follow the facts where they lead and reach your own conclusions."

 And there's power in that.
-The saying 'all things in moderation' takes on a special meaning in the Senate – where it takes only a handful of moderates to change any outcome.
+The saying "all things in moderation" takes on a special meaning in the Senate – where it takes only a handful of moderates to change any outcome.